mattneary/Tarpits-Abstraction/chapters/Computation.md

 ```

 BNF is perfect for the description of languages, both expressive and
-formal.
+precise.
 In describing the Lambda Calculus, an expression (*expr*)
 is said to be one of three forms.
 The first form is a lambda followed by
 a variable, its argument, and finally followed by another expression.
 The
 next is simply the application of one expression to another, and the last
 is simpe variable reference.

-These are the only forms, a data-type like numbers is not provided.
-However,
+These are the only forms, no primitive data-types are provided.
+However, we
-we will for now take its potential to represent such data as granted.
-Let's
+will for now take its potential to represent data like numbers as granted.
-explore this notation.
+Let's explore this notation.

 The expression in Figure~\ref{fig:identity3} defines an identity function
 and then applies it to the number $3$.
 The result, of course, is $3$.